Seasonal Gardens of Japan 665

 We continue to Nanzen-ji Temple complex, a quintessential Zen temple that exudes an air of serenity.
 Nanzen-ji has been at the centre of Japanese Zen history since 1386, when it was placed in control of Kyoto’s Gozan, of five great Zen temples.
 Most of Nanzen-ji’s structures date from the 17th century, apart from the celebrated Western-style aqueduct of 1890, a wonderfully incongruous feature which many Japanese believe to be on of Nanzen-ji’s greatest attractions.

 This afternoon we leave Kyoto, taking the famous ‘Shinkansen’ or Bullet Train to Tokyo.
-On arrival in Japan’s capital we are met by a coach and transferred to our hotel, the centrally located Grand Prince Hotel New Takanawa.
+On arrival in Japan’s capital we are met by a coach and transferred to our hotel.

 Day 9